monix/monix-kafka/docs/consumer.md

 title: Consumer
 ---

-The _Monix Kafka_ consumer implementation relies in the underlying _Kafka Consumer API_, which would abstract an unbounded stream of events consumed from the specified kafka topics in form of `Observable`.
+The _Monix Kafka_ consumer implementation relies on the underlying _Kafka Consumer API_, which would abstract the an unbounded stream of events consumed from the specified kafka topics in form of `Observable`.

 Below table shows the two available ways of consuming from _Kafka_ topics.
 (Version 0.11.x and above):